 02 Nov Our motion design process: creating stories that captivate

 People are spending more time watching video, and companies everywhere are using this trend to tell better stories about their brands.
-Motion design, in particular, is changing how users interact with brands and leads to much better conversion rates than live action film.
+Motion design, in particular, is changing how users interact with brands, and it leads to much better conversion rates than live action film.
 Motion tells stories that are comprehensive and engaging.
-And now, it’s an essential piece of marketing because it’s one of the best ways to convey a message that will stick with your consumers.
+And now, it’s an essential piece of marketing because it’s one of the best ways to convey a message that will stick with your audience.

 Since motion design can accomplish so much, it’s important to get things right.
 Here at Modicum, our motion design process is collaborative.
 We keep you informed and involved every step of the way, working together to make sure your story is brought to life.

 Scripting – After a kick-off call, we work with our copywriters to help develop a script/concept that will pair well with animation and achieve our client’s goals.
 We look for opportunities where visuals best support a voice over and identify areas of the script that may be more challenging to pair with animation.

 Moodboards – Once we have a script in place, we send over a selection of images that serve as references for the style we’re envisioning.
 We pull these images from other motion work, the internet, illustrations, fine art, embroidery, wherever – and do our best to explain what we’re seeing in them and how that look supports the project.